 The below pendulums for German mechanical clocks that are to be used on movements made after 1950.
 The four large German clock movement manufacturers are listed below.
 If you do not know who made your clock movement, but it says made in Germany, please see the below number examples.
 If the numbers are similar to what is below, that is who made the clock movement.
 This is important to know who made the movement, because then we can provide the correct pendulum that will hook up and keep time.
 After you know who made your clock movement, its time to decide if you would like a metal lyre style pendulum, wood stick or the brass rod style for wall / mantle clock only.

-This is the most common suspension spring needed by far.
+This is the most common suspension spring in use by far.
 Suspension A1 is for mantle clocks whereas A2 is for wall and grandmother units.
 The suspension A3 is for larger floor clocks such as a grandfather clock.

 Suspension springs for some styles of Urgos floor clock movements.
 The square grandmother clock size movement may take the smaller size spring.
 Whereas, the rectangle grandfather movements take the larger size.
 However, these are not the only styles for Urgos movements.

 The pendulum drive is a heavy-duty battery unit that can swing any mechanical clock pendulum.
 Uses only two C cell batteries and is very strong.
 It test ran fine with the largest metal pendulum produced in the modern world with added weight, swung no problem.

 Long Clock pendulum suspensions with three different styles.
 Style A and B are for Antique floor clock movements.
 Style C is for antique wall and mantle clocks.
 Style C comes 17 inches at its longest length.

 This pendulum bob is threaded on the bottom with a rating nut for easy timing of the clock.
 This can be used on mantle clocks as well as certain wall clocks such as a banjo.
 Measurement is the diameter of the bob.